joyent/conch-api/docs/validation/Guide.md

   product vendor name of the expected hardware product for the device
 * `$self->hardware_product_name`: a shortcut to the string containing the hardware product name of the expected hardware product for the device
-* `$self->hardware_product_profile`: the `Conch::DB::Result::HardwareProductProfile`
-  object representing the hardware product profile of the expected hardware product for the device

 If these methods are used and the device *does not* have details (for example, if a device does not have a location assigned), the method will call